-- Try to "eat the rainbow" by choosing colorful fruits and vegetables and incorporating them throughout the day. - Pair fruits and vegetables with lean proteins like seafood, skinless poultry, and lean cuts of meat in addition to plant based proteins like beans, tofu, and legumes. - Aim to eat a variety of carbohydrates within each carb category: whole grains, legumes, fruits, vegetables, and dairy.
+In general, runners should be mindful of their nutrition throughout training.
+It's important to eat a variety of foods-that way, you can make sure you're getting the nutrients you need.
+Try to "eat the rainbow" by choosing colourful fruits and vegetables and incorporating them throughout the day.
+Pair those with lean proteins like seafood, skinless poultry, and lean cuts of meat in addition to plant-based proteins like beans and legumes.
+Most importantly, aim to eat a variety of carbohydrates within each carb category: whole grains, legumes, fruits, vegetables, and dairy.
+Training is a great opportunity to see how certain foods impact your energy levels, performance, and recovery as a runner, and help you know what your stomach will tolerate on race day.